csenge-szabo/Negation_Scope_Detection/README.md

 ## Introduction

 This repository contains scripts related to negation scope detection and evaluation as described in the *SEM 2012 Shared Task.
+This study is the final outcome of the project work for the Applied Text Mining Methods Master's course at VU Amsterdam.
 Our task was to preprocess the STARSEM CD-SCO corpus, extract features from the data, use feature-based and transformer-based classifiers to carry out negation scope detection, and evaluate the models' peformance in a token-based and span-based manner.

 For the full project report, read `Negation_Scope_Detection_Report.pdf`.